Katherine Swan Ginsburg Humanism in Medicine Program

 - Humanism in Medicine Award

-The KSG Humanism in Medicine Awards are presented to a house officer and faculty member each year during KSG Week, nominated by their colleagues for providing compassionate patient-centered care and for consistently exhibiting the core values of the program.
+The KSG Humanism in Medicine Awards are presented to a house officer and faculty member each spring during KSG Week, nominated by their colleagues for providing compassionate patient-centered care and for consistently exhibiting the core values of the program.

 - Housestaff Conferences

 The program hosts speakers quarterly to address housestaff on topics related to humanism.
-Topics have included "Caring For—and About—People with Life-Threatening Illness"; and "The Buried Curriculum: The Art and Science of Death Pronouncements."
-Our speakers have included psychiatrists, historians, and authors from BIDMC and beyond.
+Topics have included "Caring For—and About—People with Life-Threatening Illness" and "The Buried Curriculum: The Art and Science of Death Pronouncements."
+Our speakers have included psychiatrists, historians and authors from BIDMC and beyond.

 Support the Program